Female empowerment in Nigeria: Education

+Health

+In urban areas of Nigeria, more empowered women are significantly more likely to use modern contraception, deliver in a health facility, and have a skilled attendant at birth.
+Female autonomy is significantly associated with modern contraceptive use among married women in northern Nigeria, despite the region's conservative and traditional societal norms.
+Specifically, economic freedom, attitudes against domestic violence, and greater decision-making autonomy were positively associated with these reproductive health outcomes.
+However, these effects varied by region, with the strongest associations observed in northern cities in Nigeria, highlighting the importance of context-specific strategies to improve gender equality in health.
+Women’s participation in household decision-making significantly influenced maternal and childcare utilization in Nigeria.
+Specifically, women involved in their own healthcare decisions were more likely to attend more antenatal care visits, and those participating in decisions on large household purchases were more likely to deliver in health facilities.
+Additionally, women with at least a primary education were nearly twice as likely to ensure complete child immunization.

 Female property rights

 There are unwritten customary norms that subjugate women in many African countries.
 In their patrilineal system, the Igbo people of Nigeria's south-eastern region pass succession and inheritance rights down to the male progeny.
 Igbo women are typically not allowed to inherit; however, in some communities, female offspring are allowed to do so under joint tenancy with their brothers.
 In these situations, the eldest brother still has power over the property.
 The rights of Nigerian women to inherit property from their deceased parents have been upheld by the Supreme Court.
-The Igbo customary law that prevents a female child from receiving a share of her deceased father's assets violates Section 42 (1) and (2) of the Nigerian Constitution, a fundamental rights clause that each and every Nigerian is entitled to.
+The Igbo customary law that prevents a female child from receiving a share of her deceased father's assets violates Section 42 (1) and (2) of the Nigerian Constitution, a fundamental rights clause that every Nigerian is entitled to.
 The abuse of women's property rights typically starts in the home and is a reflection of what goes on in society at large.
 It is typically the closest relatives - the father, brothers, husband, and brothers-in-law - who easily violate women's rights, from the time of birth through adolescence to married life and widowhood.
 In light of the Supreme Court of Nigeria rulings, it is undeniably actionable at the appropriate court of law for a female to be excluded in the division of the estate of a man who dies intestate.